Deer in a dream lowering its head to drink from a stream in a sunlit forest

 He looks at you.
 Branching antlers reaching toward the sky.
 Something in his gaze is beckoning.
 As if he knows the path you are looking for — and is ready to show it.

-Your Inner Sage speaks through this image — through the archetype of the spiritual guide, the part that knows the way through unfamiliar forest.
-A deer with antlers is one of the oldest images of the mediator between worlds.
+Your Inner Sage appears in this image: the part that knows the way through unfamiliar forest.
+A deer with antlers is an ancient image of the mediator between worlds.
 Antlers growing from the head toward the sky are a symbol of connection between the earthly and the divine, between instinct and spirituality.

 This dream often comes in moments of spiritual seeking, in transitional periods of life — when you are looking for a bearing.
 Through this image, your unconscious says: there is a guide.
 Something in you — intuition, an inner sense, spiritual sensitivity — knows the path.
 Trust it.